Load Cell Classes: NIST Requirements

 Minimum Value of Verification Interval

 The minimum quantity the scale’s measuring range is divided into for testing.
-Must be no more than 10 x by NIST Handbook 44 requirements.
+This must be no more than 10 x per NIST Handbook 44 requirements.

 Maximum Number of Scale Divisions